bas-ansible-roles-collection/system-firewall/README.md

 however I am not aware of ways to do this using Jinja2.
 As the arguments for both modules also require different valid values (*enabled* vs *yes*) it is not possible to use a consistent option for this either.

-*This limitation is considered to be significantly limiting, and a solution will be actively pursued.
-Pull requests addressing this will be considered however.*
+*This limitation is considered to be significant.
+Solutions will be actively pursued.*
+*Pull requests to address this will be gratefully considered and given priority.*

 See [BARC-82](https://jira.ceh.ac.uk/browse/BARC-82) for further details.